 Immigrating to another country is usually not a walk in the park.
-In this article, you will learn how to immigrate from Kenya to Canada as of 2019.
+In this article, you will learn how to immigrate from Kenya to Canada.
 Canada has the highest rate of naturalization in the world; 85% of eligible permanent residents become Canadian citizens.
 After immigrating to Canada, you only become a permanent resident for three years and then apply to become a Canadian citizen if you meet language and residence requirements.
 This is a shorter period considering that in the U.S, you have to be a permanent resident for 5 years before filing an application for citizenship.

 Below are some of the ways you can use to immigrate to Canada as a Kenyan Citizen